GrossDesignCo/concordance-app-poc/public/scripture/genesis/genesis-2/genesis-2.englishNatural.md

 These are the birthings of the skies and the land, in their being created; in the day He-Who-Is God made land and skies.

-And all shrub of the field was not yet in the land, and all herb of the field had not yet grown; for He-Who-Is God had not caused it to rain over the land, and Human was not there, to serve the soil.
+And all shrub of the field was not yet in the land, and all herb of the field had not yet grown; for He-Who-Is God had not caused it to rain over the land, and Human (Adam) was not there, to serve the soil.

 And a mist went up from the land, and gave drink to all the face of the soil.